 What are the different programs you offer?

-I currently offer classes and some retreats for girls in fourth through eighth grades.
-Each session of classes is designed to address the specific physical, emotional, and social issues facing girls at that age.
+I currently offer classes and some retreats for girls in fourth through eighth grades, and one program for high schoolers.
+Each session of classes is designed to address the specific physical, emotional, and social issues facing students at that age.

 Before Body Basics is for fourth-grade girls introducing them to puberty and adolescence.